A Guide To Visiting Sella E Mosca Winery, Alghero

 Practical Information

-How to get to Sella e Mosca winery
+How to get to the Tenute Sella & Mosca

 Sleeping at Sella e Mosca

-If you are planning to visit their property and join some tours, or if you simply want to be surrounded by the beauty of the vineyards, you can also book a room in Sella e Mosca hotel, Casa Villamarina.
-They have incredible rooms in a beautiful setting overlooking the vineyards, and a stay there is granted to leave a long-lasting memory.
+Casa Villamarina has just four rooms.
+They are comfortable, spacious and cozy, located in a beautiful setting overlooking the vineyards, and a stay here is granted to leave a long-lasting memory.
 A scrumptious breakfast is included in the price.

 Further Readings